Italian Pizza Rustica

 - Scoop the ricotta into a medium bowl and stir until smooth with a rubber spatula.
 Add the rest of the filling ingredients one at a time, stirring until each addition is incorporated and the mixture is well blended.

 - Position a rack in the lower third of the oven and preheat the oven to 350º, butter a 9-inch glass pie plate.
 (If you don’t have a glass pie plate, use, metal, but increase the oven temp to 375º)

-- Divide the dough into two piece, one twice as large as the other.
-Working with the larger pieces, knead into a disk and roll it out on a lightly floured work surface into a 12-inch circle.
+- Divide the dough into two pieces, one twice as large as the other.
+Working with the large pieces, knead it into a disk and roll it out on a lightly floured work surface into a 12-inch circle.

 - Transfer the dough to the pie plate and press gently against the bottom and up the sides of the plate.
 Don’t worry if the dough tears, just press it back together.
 Use the dull side of a knife to trim the excess dough even with the rim.

-- Scrape the filling into the pic shell and smooth the top.
+- Scrape the filling into the pie shell and smooth the top.

 - Bake for 35 to 40 minutes, or until the crust in golden and the filling is firm and slightly puffed.
 Transfer the pie to a rack to cool completely before serving.

 - Leftovers can be kept well-covered in the refrigerator for up to 4 days

 Serving Size:1 slice